20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 ## Tensor index notation

 General relativity uses its own specific conventions for a lot of maths that is somewhat dense at first glance, though very expressive once you get used to it.
-This is the very first thing we need to demystify, because understanding how to translate this new notation into familiar concepts is at the core of being able to interpret equations

-In general relativity, there's one key idea compared to maths you might be more familiar with, that we need to get a handle on first before we go anywhere else today:
+There's one key idea compared to maths you might be more familiar with, that we need to get a handle on first before we go anywhere else today:

 ### Contravariance, and covariance

 In everyday maths, a vector is just a vector.
 We informally express this as something like $v = 1x + 2y + 3z$, where $x$ $y$ and $z$ are our coordinate system basis vectors[^basisvectors].
-When dealing with vectors, its not uncommon to index the vector's components by a variable/index as a shorthand:
+When dealing with vectors, its common to index the vector's components by a variable/index as a shorthand:

 [^basisvectors]:
     Basis vectors are the direction vectors of our coordinate system that we use to build our own vectors on top of.
 When you have a vector $(1, 2, 3)$, its generally implicit in the definition that each of these components refers to a different direction in your coordinate system, where the direction is dependent on your basis vectors.
 Normally your basis vectors are something like $(1,0,0)$, $(0,1,0)$, $(0,0,1)$ for x, y, and z - but in theory they could be anything - as long as they're 'linearly independent'.
 All that means is that we aren't repeating ourselves with our basis vectors, and they truly represent different directions

 $$ \sum_{k=0}^2 v_k == v_0 + v_1 + v_2$$

 This is an example of how we'd express summing the components of a vector.
 Tensor index notation takes this notation one step further, by giving the vertical positioning of the index (here $_k$ ) additional meaning.
 In general relativity, $v_k$, and $v^k$ mean two different things.
-So, from now on, indices can be:
+Indices can be:

 1. Contravariant[^variance] (raised): $ v^\mu $